DRY EYE TECHNOLOGY

 When tears decrease in frequency, Dry Eye is typically the result.

 What is Dry Eye Syndrome?

 Dry Eye Syndrome, referred to as DES, is a chronic eye condition that occurs when the eyes produce an insufficient amount of tears or when the tears lack the essential oils that lubricate the eye’s surface.
 (This often results in watery eyes and excessive tearing!).
 A well-lubricated eye blocks foreign bodies or substances from irritating the eye’s surface.Dr.
-Patrick Padrnos treats patients from all over Flagstaff, AZ who have Dry Eye symptoms, helping them achieve long-lasting relief from Dry Eye Syndrome.
+Patrick Padrnos treats patients from all over Flagstaff, Arizona who have Dry Eye symptoms, helping them achieve long-lasting relief from Dry Eye Syndrome.

 What Causes Dry Eye?

 Dry Eye can result from a number of factors, including genetics, the natural aging process, or prescription medications, to name a few.

 Hormonal changes are a common cause of Dry Eye.
 In fact, women who are pregnant, breastfeeding, taking oral contraceptives, or experiencing menopause find that their eyes feel dry and uncomfortable during these times.
 Women over the age of 50 have a 50% greater chance of developing DES than men of the same age.

 Patients with DES experience a number of symptoms that can disrupt their daily activities or cause chronic pain.

 The most common signs of DES include the following:

 - Feeling as if something is in your eye